auddy99/Gesture-Detection/README.md

 If it doesn't work, go to [Troubleshooting](#working-of-project) section.

-All types of posible tweaks can be seen by hovering over `StaticGesture()` method or by going to the `modules/StaticGesture.py`
+All types of posible tweaks can be seen by hovering over `statMode()` method or by going to the `zexture/statMode.py`

 ![Project Image](https://i.imgur.com/Vd1rwA7.png)